newatoms/guides/nonhuman-firebase-authentication/readme.md

 - receive a token.

-Open your browser and go to the relevant repository in your CircleCi account (e.g. https://circleci.com/gh/newatoms/interface/).
+Open your browser and go to the relevant repository in your [CircleCi](https://circleci.com/) account.
 In the right-top corner you'll see project settings.
 In Project settings you have environment variables.